 Tourism

-How is it Improving Life and Work?
+How will it Improving Life and Work?

 1. Matching computer programming and human perception of the world

-Spatial computing allows programmers to use natural concepts like location, distance, direction, and orientation to create applications that match how humans perceive and navigate the world.
+It allows programmers to use natural concepts like location, distance, direction, and orientation to create applications that match how humans perceive and navigate the world.
 Now, they can use and process this information to create a copy of the world we call the physical world.
 It helps to create a world that can be straight from someone’s imagination.

 2. Enables new physical workflows